SomeUserDeveloperName/rReactTask2/README.md

 # React Redux Hooks Example
-Based on uphead git repo was create this app
+Based on uphead git repo was created this app